Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 ## Building concept model

-To test that our model actually works on the data which is similar to the training set, we need to capture the essense of the training data.
+To test that our model actually works on the data which is similar to the training set, we need to capture the essense of the training set.
 To do that we will additionally train an autoencoder to extract the most important features from the data.
-The difference between the reconstructed image and the original image will be our measure of "correctness" of the data.
+The difference between the reconstructed image based on the extracted features and the original image will be our measure of "correctness" of the data.
 Higher L2-distance indicates that image is less likely to be from the training (or similiar) dataset.

 We chose to build this model with lower level Tensorflow API as it offers us more flexibility, but also produces more boilerplate code.